open-risk/openNPL/docs/source/usage.rst

 Usage
 ==============================

 The openNPL platform offers a lot of functionality.
 Here we break down some of the main workflows for those just getting started with the platform.
-More will detailed tutorials will follow as the platform develops!
+More detailed tutorials will follow as the platform develops!

-.. seealso:: For more in-depth studies on using python for credit portfolio management check-out: `Open Risk Academy <https://www.openriskacademy.com/login/index.php>`_.
+.. seealso:: For more in-depth studies on using Python for credit portfolio management check-out: `Open Risk Academy <https://www.openriskacademy.com/login/index.php>`_.
 For Non-performing loan data domain knowledge check out the relevant entries at the: `Open Risk Manual <https://www.openriskmanual.org/wiki/Category:NPL>`_

 The landing page